Day of the Dead

 Papel picado:

-Represents air, one of the four elements which should always be present in the offering.
+It represents air, one of the four elements that must always be present in the offering.

 Incense or copal: